 Tracy Antoline Patton, Register of Wills

-Tracey Antoline-Patton has begun her first term as Register of Wills and Clerk of Orphans Court on January 4, 2016.
+Tracey Antoline-Patton began her first term as Register of Wills and Clerk of Orphans Court on January 4, 2016.
 Currently serving in her second term.

 Tracey is a lifelong resident of Beaver County, she was born and raised in Monaca and currently resides in Center Township.